rienq/liftedCollocation/README.md

 In particular, it pursues the export of highly efficient C-code based on the RTI scheme for Nonlinear MPC (NMPC).
 A user friendly MATLAB interface is available which allows one to export, compile and use auto generated code in an intuitive way and without direct interaction with C/C++ programming.

-The following integrator classes specifically implement the algorithms presented in this paper, which can be found in the folder '*acado/code_generation/integrators/*':
+The following integrator classes specifically implement the algorithms presented in this paper, which can be found in the source code folder '*acado/code_generation/integrators/*':

    - without lifting (MS):
 	the class *ForwardIRKExport* (first order sensitivity propagation) and *SymmetricIRKExport* (including second order sensitivity propagation),